 Five Reflections on the Anniversary of 9/11

 Today’s blog is excerpted from a lengthy article “19 Reflections on America’s Crisis,” which I wrote in the days following 9/11.
-(While this was originally written to Americans in the aftermath of September 11, 2001, much of it will also apply to challenges related to the present conflicts in Syria and Egypt and elsewhere around the globe.
+(While this was originally written to Americans in the aftermath of September 11, 2001, much of it will also apply to challenges related to present conflicts and natural disasters around the globe.
 Our prayers continue for our suffering brothers and sisters in Christ in these places, and many others.)

 1. God is all-powerful, fully in control.